 Customers may also order the Postvasectomy Semen Test which only provides a qualitative check for the presence of sperm in a sample.

 Turnaround time for the Semen Analysis, Basic test is typically 2-5 business days.

 Note: Result turn around times are an estimate and are not guaranteed.
 Our reference lab may need additional time due to weather, holidays, confirmation/repeat testing, or equipment maintenance.

 Only certain lab locations in select areas are able to take the specimen for this test.
-As of June 2016, Labcorp had locations available for this test in the following states: AZ, CA, FL, GA, KY, LA, MO, NC, NV, TX and VA.
+As of July 2019, Labcorp had locations available for this test in the following states: CA, FL, KY, LA, MO, NC, NE, TX, and VA.
 Please contact Request A Test at 1-888-732-2348 to determine if there is a location which is convenient for you.
 If your state is not listed, please call Request A Test to inquire if additional locations have become available.

 The Semen Analysis, Basic test has very specific collection requirements.

 - The customer should observe at least 2 days but not more than 7 days of sexual abstinence before producing the specimen.